 The discovery of intelligent life is still the stuff of science fiction.
 But what would be the implications of such a discovery be for the religious community, and Christians in particular?
 Theologian Ted Peters conducted a survey of more than 1,300 people from seven different religious traditions.
 The majority responded that contact with another intelligent life form would not cause the collapse of their faith.

 So where does that leave us?
-With our human urge to explore very much intact.
+I expect it leaves us with our human urge to explore very much intact!
 You could debate the wisdom of spending millions on space exploration but, with a move towards space telescopes and perhaps commercial space flight rather than multimillion dollar space shuttles, space exploration is – I think – something that we should not ignore.
 As Wiseman said in the Test of Faith documentary,

 …I think it’s exciting as Christians to go exploring, because we’re never going to find anything that’s outside of God’s realm.
 Everything is part of this majestic creation, and the more you discover the more amazed you get by thinking about God, and so I think exploration is a divinely Christian activity and people should be excited about it.